 Follow our travel guides to get the most fun from each area of Del Norte County, including Crescent City, Klamath, Smith River, Hiouchi and Gasquet — our small county has a lot to discover between the Oregon border and Humboldt County, California!

 Outdoors this big make for big adventures.
 Highway 101 is a cyclists dream and mountain bikers can peddle almost-parallel to the highway on the California Coastal Trail: Last Chance.
 Diverse trails await both hikers and horseback riders too.
 “The Forks” hike ambles under shady firs and leads you to the captivating confluence of the middle and south forks of the Smith River.
 A few steps further the trail boasts an unfrequented shoreline of boulders, welcoming you to a tranquil swim hole.
 The salty breeze at Tolowa Dunes State Park will invigorate your trot along its many horseback trails.

 Cast your line in either the Pacific for some rich lingcod and rockfish, or plunk your (barbless) hook into the emerald spills of the Smith River for trophy salmon and steelhead.

-Play in Water
+Play and Paddle in Water